71104/chambered/README.md

-chambered
+Chambered
 =========

-WebGL Remake of Prelude of the Chambered by Notch.
+Prelude of the Chambered is a game made by Notch for a past edition of the Ludum Dare competition.

+This is my remake based on WebGL and OOGL.